Carl C. White

-Carl C. White (born 1888 or 1889; died August 26, 1977) was an American politician who served in the Mississippi House of Representatives from 1924 to 1928 and as the state auditor of Mississippi from 1928 to 1932.
+Carl Clement White (September 14, 1889 - August 26, 1977) was an American politician who served in the Mississippi House of Representatives from 1924 to 1928 and as the state auditor of Mississippi from 1928 to 1932.

+Early life

+Carl Clement White was born on September 14, 1889 in Dixon, Mississippi.
+He was the son of Lonnie Rufus White (of Scotch-Irish descent).
+He was of English descent maternally.

 State representative (1924–1928)

 White announced his campaign for Mississippi state representative in March 1923.
 He won the Democratic primary and was unopposed in the general election.
 During his time in the legislature, he was the chairman of the Universities and Colleges Committee.

 In August 1926, he announced his intention to run for state auditor of Mississippi.
 White defeated primary opponent Macey Dinkins by over 40,000 votes, receiving the most votes of any statewide candidate that year.
 After the primary, auditor-elect White became a pay warrant clerk in the state auditor's office to prepare for the duties of the office.
 He was unopposed in the general election, and was sworn in as state auditor on January 16, 1928.